8 Tips To Avoid Scrap Yard Receipt Mistakes

 When In Doubt, Ask

-If you have a question or there is a discrepancy on your receipt, double check it before bringing it to your yard.
-Make sure your math is correct and the metals were priced correctly.
+If you have a question or your receipt shows a discrepancy, double-check it before bringing it to your yard.
+Make sure your math is correct, and the metals are priced correctly.
 It’s a good idea to check your receipts in your vehicle before leaving the yard.
-Once you have determined there is a mistake or you have a question, first, bring it to your scale manager (who helped you) and ask them your question.
+Once you have determined if there is a mistake or if you have a question, bring it to your scale manager (who helped you) and ask them your question.

-Don’t assume they made any mistakes on purpose, that will just Lead to a heated discussion. ask for an explanation and then if you still feel there is a problem, ask to speak to their manager.
-If you feel they cannot answer or help you in the long run, then it may be time to search for another yard in the area to deal with.
+Don’t assume they made any mistakes intentionally; that will lead to a heated discussion.
+Ask for an explanation, and then, if you still feel there is a problem, ask to speak to their manager.
+If you feel they cannot answer or help you in the long run, it may be time to search for another yard in the area to deal with.